CirrusClouds/math_interpreter/README.md

 # math_interpreter
-A simple interpreter, basically a glorified calculator  right now To use simply clone into a folder and run "python <folder_name>" It begins a REPL that converts your expressions into python code and then evaluates them
+A simple interpreter, basically a glorified calculator right now.
+To use simply clone into a folder and run "python <folder_name>".
+It begins a REPL that converts your expressions into python code and evaluates them.

 Already done:
 - Simple mathematical calculator following BIDMAS rules